wojnosystems/flick/README.md

 # Overview

 I hate Vipre/Cobra and go's flags.
 I want to be able to create a way to load configuration and validate it as much at compile time as possible.
+Not only that, but configurations should be reloadable.
+New configurations should emerge as new objects in memory so that graceful switch overs can occur.

 ## Principles